chengchengcode/buildpsf/README.md

 3, stack the point source after substract the background

 I rebin the star image to align the brightest position in the center pixel.
-I wrote these codes at 7 years before.
-I use them recently to build the PSF for the stacked IRAC image.

 To check how good is the psf: